Even partial view of economic damage from virus is massive

 — Data from the American Railroad Association shows that by industry, railcar loads of motor vehicles and parts, coal, and metallic ores and metals have dropped the most, down 88%, 36%, and 25%, respectively, in the week ending April 11.

-AUTOMOBILES: There is a push to open auto manufacturing plants, particularly in Europe, but they remain closed in the U.S.
+AND AUTOMOBILES: There is a push to open auto manufacturing plants, particularly in Europe, but they remain closed in the U.S.

-— Japanese automaker Mitsubishi Motors anticipates 26 billion yen ($240 million) for the year.
+— Japanese automaker Mitsubishi Motors anticipates a loss of 26 billion yen ($240 million) for the first quarter.
 Previously, it had expected a profit of 5 billion yen ($46 million).

 The auto industry is the pillar of Japan’s economy and the fallout is expected to be great, with the world’s third largest economy possibly headed to a recession.